 Two people are being questioned in the disappearance of Kamille “Cupcake” McKinney, Smith said at a news conference.

-Smith said police so far have not found any connection between the two and Kamille’s family.
+Smith said there does not appear to be any connection between the two people and the girl’s parents.

 Kamille is 3 feet tall, weighs 60 pounds and has brown eyes and black hair, according to the Amber Alert.
 She was last seen wearing a pink T-shirt with a Minnie Mouse leopard print design, leopard print shorts and yellow, white and blue hair bows, the alert said.

-CNN’s Amanda Watts, Amir Vera, Hollie Silverman and Jeremy Grisham contributed to this report.
+CNN’s Amanda Watts and Jeremy Grisham contributed to this report.